-Putting away money for retirement isn’t easy.
+Putting away money for retirement can be an arduous process.
 Once you figure out how much you need to save to retire, the real planning begins.
-There are a number of retirement savings options available, though, such as a 401(k) through your employer, an individual retirement account (IRA) or an annuity.
-Annuities can help you supplement your retirement income, but they aren’t necessarily right for everyone.
-Speak with a financial advisor in your area to determine if an annuity is right for you.
+There are a number of retirement savings options available, such as a 401(k) through your employer, individual retirement accounts (IRAs) or annuities.
+An annuity can help you supplement your retirement income, but they aren’t necessarily right for everyone.
+Speak with a financial advisor about your retirement planning options.

 What Is an Annuity?